avoidwork/tiny-httptest/README.md

 });
 ```
 ## Configuration
-The factory method receives an `Object` of request options.

 #### body
 _*(Mixed)*_ HTTP request body, defaults to `null` but can be `String`, `Object` or `Array`